 The authority for the issuance of postsecondary CTE credentials may be delegated to the Vice President of Instruction or Chief Academic Officer at each postsecondary institution.
 The authority will carry the title of Credentialing Officer.
-It is the responsibility of each Credentialing Officer to ensure that actions are consistent with Federal and/or State Statutes, Board Policy, the Criteria and Rules and Regulations set forth by the CTE State Director and Assistant Provost and the CTE Administrator's Handbook.
+It is the responsibility of each Credentialing Officer to ensure that actions are consistent with Federal and/or State Statutes, Board Policy, Higher Learning Commission or other accrediting body, the Criteria and Rules and Regulations set forth by the CTE State Director and Assistant Provost and the CTE Administrator's Handbook.
 The CTE State Director and Assistant Provost will promulgate procedures to assure that criteria for credentials are met prior to issuance of the credential.
 The Credentialing Officer may delegate administrative credentialing responsibilities to a designated credentialing manager at his or her postsecondary institution.